-Every year, millions of new websites are formed – and people are constantly figuring out new ways to make money with them.
+Every year, millions of new websites are formed – and people are constantly figuring out new ways to make money online.

-If you don’t have a product or product idea, you may become discouraged about the whole idea of starting an Internet business.
-But the truth is, you CAN make a bundle online… without having a single product of your own.
+If you don’t have a product or product idea, there’s no reason to believe you can’t make a fortune off an already-existing Internet business.
+Even if you feel discouraged about the whole idea of starting an Internet business, the truth is you CAN make a bundle online… without having a single product of your own.

 I’m talking about joining an affiliate program and linking their offers to your website.

 At Early to Rise, we sell our own products.
 But we also sell products for others – through affiliate and joint-venture partnerships – and we have been very successful doing both.

 Selling products through an affiliate program eliminates the need to stock and manage them.
 It is also a lot easier to sell someone else’s existing product than to create one yourself.

 But before you join an affiliate program, you need to consider the following:

 1. Will this product appeal to my website’s visitors?

 When selecting an affiliate program, make sure the products they offer are in the same (or a similar) niche as your website.

 This might seem obvious – but you’d be surprised by the number of websites that sell things that have nothing to do with their niche.
 For instance, I recently saw a website dedicated to “Health” that had banner ads posted on every page for products that ranged from movies and music to electronics.
 There was hardly anything health-related!